DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ```

 This applies a non-linear light dimming.
 The closer the sample is from
-the point light position, the more intense the light contribute to the diffuse.
+the point light position, the more intense the light contribution will be.
-The energy received by the sample is thus inversely proportional to the distance
+The energy received by the sample is thus **inversely proportional** to the **distance**
 between the sample and the light.

 {{< hint warning >}}
-I assume that the light **always** as a distance set.
-Otherwise, this equation
+I assume that the light **always** has a `distance` set.
+Otherwise,
-is obviously wrong.
+this equation is obviously wrong.
 {{< /hint >}}

 We can then call this function while sampling the volume: